changesets/changesets/.changeset/rotten-crabs-rest.md

 "@changesets/cli": patch
 ---

-Cli will skip private packages without "version" field.
+Private packages without a `version` field are no longer listed when adding a changeset.